TammyAlok2/our-main-project-Medistop/README.md

 I would like to express my sincere gratitude to Future Ready Talent, GitHub, and Microsoft Azure for providing me with the opportunity to work on this project.

 ##
-Thank you for your interest in ShineMasters.
+Thank you for your interest in Medistop .